martinlangkvist/geneexpression/README.md

 # geneexpression
-Code for the paper "Computer Classification Methods for Gene Selection in Daph-nia magna Toxicogenomics"
+Code for the paper "Computer Classification Methods for Gene Selection in Daphnia magna Toxicogenomics"